lidofinance/lido-improvement-proposals/LIPS/lip-26.md

 ![Rewards distribution](./assets/lip-26/rewards-allocation.png)

-`StakingRouter` mint rewards for CSM Node Operators on each report of the `AccountingOracle`. `CSModule.sol` bypasses minted rewards to the `CSFeeDistributor.sol`.
+`StakingRouter` mints rewards for CSM Node Operators on each report of the `AccountingOracle`. `CSModule.sol` bypasses minted rewards to the `CSFeeDistributor.sol`.
 Once the report slot is reached for the next CSM Oracle report, the rewards distribution tree is [calculated](https://hackmd.io/gGRgZ0yeTnm-9SSFuHrXwg#Performance-Oracle) by each Oracle member.
 After reaching the quorum, a new Merkle tree root is submitted to the `CSFeeDistributor.sol`, and the corresponding portion of the rewards is transferred from the non-distributed to the non-claimed state.

 #### Rewards claim